dmhenaopa/holberton-system_engineering-devops/0x06-regular_expressions/README.md

 > [Taken from Rugular: a Ruby regular expression editor](https://rubular.com/)

+### Requirements:
+All commands were tested on Ubuntu 14.04 LTS.
+Although the commands might work fine on other distributions, versions or operative systems.

+### Usage:
+Verify that the files have execution permissions before being used! **If not, use the following command:**

+    chmod u+x name_of_file ###To make the file executable

+In all cases, all files, the way to execute them is by putting a period and a slash before the command name.
+As follows:

+    ./name_of_file ###To execute the file

+### Executable files:

+Here a short description of each script:
 + 0-simply_match_holberton.rb: Script that found a regular expression that match Holberton.
 + 1-repetition_token_0.rb: Script that found the regular expression that will match the cases: hbttn, hbtttn, hbttttn, hbtttttn... one or more repetitions of t.
 + 2-repetition_token_1.rb: Script that found the regular expression that will match the cases: htn, hbtn...
 0 or 1 repetition of b between h and t.